Buildkite integration

 Enable on the agent (all pipelines)

-Section titled “Enable on the agent (all pipelines)”This method enables the plugin in the agent environment
+Section titled “Enable on the agent (all pipelines)”This method enables the plugin in the agent environment hook, using a plugin

-version that has been downloaded in the agent bootstrap
+version that has been downloaded in the agent bootstrap.

 This will enable the functionality to fetch Github token and authenticate via Chinmina Bridge on all builds running on the agent.